MiczFlor/RPi-Jukebox-RFID/README.md

 Follow the instructions in the [`INSTALL.md`](docs/INSTALL.md) file in the `docs` folder.

+Then walk through the configuration of the RPi here: [`CONFIGURE.md`](docs/CONFIGURE.md)

-## Acknoledgements
+## Acknowledgments

 There are many, many, many inspiring suggestions and solutions on the web to bring together the idea of a jukebox with RFID cards.
 I want to mention a few of these that have inspired me.

+* [Francisco Sahli's Music Cards: RFID cards + Spotify + Raspberry Pi](https://fsahli.wordpress.com/2015/11/02/music-cards-rfid-cards-spotify-raspberry-pi/) written in python, playing songs from Spotify.
+The code [music-cards is on GitHub](https://github.com/fsahli/music-cards)
 * [Jeremy Lightsmith's rpi-jukebox](https://github.com/jeremylightsmith/rpi-jukebox) written in Python, using the mpg123 player
 * [Marco Wiedemeyer's Raspberry Pi Jukebox für Kinder (German)](https://mwiedemeyer.de/blog/post/Raspberry-Pi-Jukebox-fur-Kinder) written in mono, using the MPD player
 * [Marcus Nasarek's Kindgerechter Audioplayer mit dem Raspberry Pi (German)](http://www.raspberry-pi-geek.de/Magazin/2014/03/Kindgerechter-Audioplayer-mit-dem-Raspberry-Pi) triggered by QR codes via a camera instead of RFID cards, written in bash and using the xmms2 media player
 * [Huy Do's jukebox4kids / Jukebox für Kinder](http://www.forum-raspberrypi.de/Thread-projekt-jukebox4kids-jukebox-fuer-kinder) written in Python, [the code is on github](https://github.com/hdo/jukebox4kids)
-* [Francisco Sahli's Music Cards: RFID cards + Spotify + Raspberry Pi](https://fsahli.wordpress.com/2015/11/02/music-cards-rfid-cards-spotify-raspberry-pi/) written in python, playing songs from Spotify.
-The code [music-cards is on GitHub](https://github.com/fsahli/music-cards)
 * [Willem van der Jagt's How I built an audio book reader for my nearly blind grandfather](http://willemvanderjagt.com/2014/08/16/audio-book-reader/) written in python and using the MDP player.

-For my rendition of the RFID jukebox, I have used the python libraries from [Francisco Sahli](https://github.com/fsahli/music-cards) to register the RFID reader and read the ID from the cards with the python scripts `Reader.py` and `RegisterDevice.py`.
+For my rendition of the RFID jukebox, I have forked two files from [Francisco Sahli](https://github.com/fsahli/music-cards) to register the RFID reader and read the ID from the cards with the python scripts `Reader.py` and `RegisterDevice.py`.

 I also want to link to two proprietary and commercial projects, because they also inspired me.
 And they challenged me, because of their shortcomings in terms of openness and in the case of tonies, the lack of "ownership" of the audiobooks and plays you actually bought.
 However, both products are very well made.

 * [tonies® - das neue Audiosystem für mehr Hör-Spiel-Spaß im Kinderzimmer.
 (German)](https://tonies.de/) You buy a plastic figure which then triggers the audiofile - which is served over the web.
 * [Hörbert - a MP3 player controlled by buttons](https://hoerbert.com) In Germany this has already become a *classic*.
 They also started selling a DIY kit.